Mon. – Thurs. 9 am to 7 pm

 - We can provide chairs with backs on request during gallery opening hours and events.

 - There is one gender-neutral washroom in the gallery.
-The bathroom is accessible to persons using a wheelchair.
+The bathroom is accessible to persons using a wheelchair. it is also equipped with a changing table.

 - Children are welcome to attend all programming, unless otherwise stated.
 Child friendly art activities can be made available upon request for certain events.
 We can provide a private space to breastfeed or to pump, if needed, and a changing space.